21 Great Day Trips From New York City

 *Contributed by Margie, DQ Family Travel

 At just two hours away from New York City, an escape to the Catskills is the perfect getaway from the hustle and bustle.
-For those looking for some fresh mountain air, consider visiting this area filled with spectacular outdoor opportunities and charming towns.
+For those looking for fresh mountain air, consider visiting this area filled with spectacular outdoor opportunities and charming towns.

 From the 1950s to the 1970s, many wealthy Manhattan families would vacation in the Catskills every summer, drawing celebrities and famous musicians during its heyday.
-As time passed, the allure of the Catskills faded and many wealthy Manhattanites vacationed elsewhere.
-However, in the last ten years, the area has seen a resurgence in visitors as the hospitality industry has renovated resorts and introduced the farm to table dining scene to many local towns.
+As time passed, the allure of the Catskills faded, and many wealthy Manhattanites vacationed elsewhere.

 For your visit to the Catskills, stay at The Emerson Resort and Spa in the town of Mt.
 Tremper.
-This resort is situated right on the Esopus Creek, with beautiful views of the surrounding area and a perfect home base for outdoor adventure or relaxation.
-For those that enjoy hiking, be sure to check out the Kaaterskill Falls, Onteora Lake Trail, and the Mt.
+This resort is situated right on Esopus Creek, with beautiful views of the surrounding area and a perfect home base for outdoor adventure or relaxation.
+For those who enjoy hiking, be sure to check out the Kaaterskill Falls, Onteora Lake Trail, and the Mt.
 Tremper Overlook.

-At the resort, there are complimentary bikes for you to enjoy around the property or take them to the Ashokan Rail Trail for a ride around the reservoir.
-For a unique experience, you can ride a pedal powered vehicle on railroad tracks and enjoy the gorgeous mountain and creek views.
-Don’t forget to visit a few towns nearby as well, like Phoencia, Woodstock, and Hunter for a delicious meal during your Catskills getaway.
+For a unique experience, you can ride a pedal-powered vehicle on railroad tracks and enjoy the gorgeous mountain and creek views.
+Don’t forget to visit a few towns nearby, like Phoenicia, Woodstock, and Hunter, for a delicious meal during your Catskills getaway.

 Philadelphia